orerez1/TestGenerator/README.md

 - Go to **File > Settings > Plugins** and search for "TestGenerator."
 - Ensure that it is listed and enabled.
-- Open a test file and try generating unit tests using the plugin to confirm it’s functioning properly.
+- Right-click a file or directory and go to New-> and verify that "Generate Tests" shows up as an option

 ### **4. Troubleshooting**
 If you run into issues: